mepc36/drone-meditation-utility-scripts/README.md

 # Drone Meditation Utility Scripts

+## ⚠️ VOLUME WARNING
+**All scripts in this collection generate high-frequency audio that can cause permanent hearing damage.** Loud volumes may cause hearing loss, tinnitus, or ear pain. **Always turn your volume DOWN to the lowest audible level before running any script.**

+---

 These scripts were created to aid in the composition of "XVII - Drone/Meditation", by Martin "Maestro" Connor.

 1. **Chromatic Waveform Generator** - Generates chromatic scales of high-frequency waveforms (sine, square, triangle, or saw) at precise equal-tempered pitches for digital synthesis, sound design, or testing high-frequency playback systems.